sajjadtaghilou/Plane-Shooter-React.JS/README.md

 npm install
 npm start
 ```
 To visit the live version of the app, visit https://www.exercise4.sajjadtaghilou.com/.
-The app does not use any game engine, it's purely built on React and Javascript.